 We humans are remarkable for our ability to undertake and accomplish incredibly complex tasks.
 We build and maintain structures in space, create new technologies, and solve complex societal and cultural challenges.

-Successful business teams take on complex tasks by breaking them down into simpler components, creating a plan, and then executing the plan with both discipline and flexibility.
+Just as high-performance military teams (and even astronauts) do, successful business teams take on complex tasks by breaking them down into simpler components, creating a coordinated plan, and then executing the plan with both discipline and flexibility.

 My experiences working with startups and mature organizations alike indicates that many find (or make) the Go-to-Market plan too complex, and consequently difficult to execute.
 To simplify, I like to break G2M down to 3 basic components: